 Each report allows you to select a custom period and view the data at hourly, daily, weekly, monthly, quarterly, or yearly levels.
-In addition, you can filter the report based on parameters, such as product type, product name, new vs. returning students, affiliates, etc.
+In addition, you can filter the report based on parameters like product type, product name, new vs. returning students, affiliates, etc.

 You’ll also find graphs for lesson statistics, course reviews, and quiz performance, and you can view this data for a specific course or a group of courses.

-The report also has a Videos tab where you can see high-level metrics, such as the number of visitors, total watch time, and the number of video plays.
+The report also has a Videos tab where you can track the performance of individual videos and analyze engagement using the video engagement graph.

-What I like the most about these reports is the visual representation.
-All reports include a variety of charts and graphs to enable to drive insights quickly.
+What we like the most about these reports is the visual representation.
+All reports include a variety of charts and graphs for getting insights quickly.

-Hands down, Thinkific has best-in-class reporting features, and I hope they keep adding new reports.
+Hands down, Thinkific has best-in-class reporting features, and hope they keep adding new reports.